bcbrown/bookreviews/2017/README.md

 worthwhile.

 ### A Personal Anthology, Borges
-Deeply weird and though-provoking short stories, plus short essays and poems, this collection was chosen by Jorge Luis Borges as the works he wanted his legacy judged by.
+Deeply weird and thought-provoking short stories, plus short essays and poems, this collection was chosen by Jorge Luis Borges as the works he wanted his legacy judged by.
 This was perfectly suited to be read on the bus on the way to and from work.